speks7/flowmaker/README.md

 Flowmaker is an VSCode extension used to generate a flowchart in SVG format of JS code to demonstrate Code flow scheme from different level of conduct.

+## Instructions
+- Write Javascript.
+- Select a function or object or entire file.
+- Hit ctrl-f1.
+- Choose either 'Flowmake onEditor' or 'Flowmake onEditor'.
+- 'Flowmake onEditor' generates the SVG layout in side column of editor itself.
+- 'Flowmake onBrowser' strats a node server on localhost with port 8080 to view and download the SVG code.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.